 Updated 16th June 2020

 When it comes to driving traffic to your website, search engine optimisation (SEO) is one of the best methods to do so.
 If your site ranks highly on search engines such as Google and Bing, internet users are much more likely to come across your page.
-However there are good ways and a bad ways of doing SEO.
+However, there are good ways and bad ways of doing SEO.

 If your site offers information, products or services that are valuable to users, you can get frequent visitors, loyal supporters, and financial gains long-term.
 However, when it comes to getting your website to rank well these rewards require hard work.

 Due to the difficulty of getting search engines to favour your site among competitors and to present it early in search engine results pages (SERPs), some people turn to dubious black hat SEO to achieve their goals.

 Black Hat SEO can be defined as practices that lead search engines to wrongly perceive the relevance of your site and to increase search rankings inaccurately.
 These black hat SEO techniques often violate search engine terms of service.

 White hat SEO on the other hand, involves increasing a site’s search rankings through practices that prioritise readers’ benefit.
 Such methods follow search engine terms of service.

 The difference between black hat and white hat SEO comes down to your objectives when employing SEO.
 If you're putting a business’s traffic, search rankings, and success before users and their needs, you are utilising black hat tactics.